-Degree RequirementsCredit Hour S
+Degree RequirementsCredit Hours

 General Education Requirements

-English 101, English Composition 3
+English 101, English Composition

 English 102, English Composition, or

 English 103, Technical Writing, or

+Communication 101, Introduction to Public Speaking

-Communication 101, Introduction to Public Speaking 3
+Communication 101, Introduction to Public Speaking

-Political Science 101, National Government, or

-Political Science 102, State Governments, or

-History 201, American History, or

-History 202, American History 3

 Mathematics 100, Applied Mathematics, or

 Mathematics 122, Intermediate Algebra, or

 Mathematics 123, Quantitative Reasoning

+Physics 110, Technical Physics

-Physics 110, Technical Physics 4
+Physics 110, Technical Physics

-Humanities/Fine Arts 3

 Major Requirements

-Mathematics 110, Technical Mathematics, or Trade Related Instruction 107, Applied Geometry/Trigonometry......4
+Mathematics 110, Technical Mathematics, or

+Trade Related Instruction 107, Applied Geometry/Trigonometry

 At least 36 hours of credit from a Department of Labor (DOL) registered apprenticeship is required.
-These courses should be part of a planned progran of study as designed by a sponsored company.
-Please work with an advisor for course selection.
+These courses should be part of a planned program of study as designed by the advisor to meet your interests and your employer's needs.

-In cooperation with local employers, Lake Michigan College provides training for men and women enrolled in formal Apprenticeship Agreements approved by the U.S. Department of Labor, Office of Apprenticeship and Training.
-Such training programs include academic instruction as well as on-the-job training and usually take a minimum of two years to four years to complete.
+About the Area of StudyIn cooperation with local employers, Lake Michigan College provides training for men and women enrolled in formal apprenticeship agreements approved by the U.S. Department of Labor, Office of Apprenticeship and Training.
+Such training programs include academic instruction as well as on-the-job training and usually take a minimum of two to four years to complete.

-A student who has completed the academic requirements of a U.S. Department of Labor Registered Apprenticeship and completed a minimum of 30 credit hours from the Major Requirements may apply for a Certificate of Achievement from Lake Michigan College.
+A student who has completed the academic requirements of a U.S. Department of Labor Registered Apprenticeship and completed a minimum of 24 credit hours may apply for an Advanced Certificate from Lake Michigan College.

-The Skilled Trades Technology program is designed for those apprentices that have received a Completion Certificate from the U.S. Department of Labor or possess a journeyman card.
+The associate degree is designed for those apprentices that have received a Completion Certificate from the U.S. Department of Labor or possess a journeyman card.
 The degree incorporates the courses taken during the student's apprenticeship training, additional advanced level courses, and general education courses.
 Upon completion of the degree program with a minimum of 60 credit hours, a student may apply for an Associate in Applied Science degree.